gigirassy/testingapollo/content/_index.md

 ## Contact

 A reliable way to contact me is through Discord DMs, located under the @blitzw.in username.
 If you don't use Discord due to privacy reasons, I also offer XMPP (which can basically be described as "email if it was Discord"): [handle is nune@ari.lt](xmpp:nune@ari.lt) .
-It's the most convenient way to contact, as I always got the client up on my main PC.
+Wait for a response.

 You can contact me through a personal email (not my main one) at nune[.at.]imap[.dot.]fi , although you should expect a high response time.
 All emails with that address are signed with [PGP](/PGP.txt) unless you elect to not do so on your end. **note: my key recently changed.**